nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   late or difficult to fix such bugs.
   * Moreover, we also took turns testing each other's features at various milestones, thus allowing us to identify and amend bugs much earlier.
-  * After PED, my team start rectifying and filtering the respective bugs immediately, thus mitigating the number of bugs in TrackAScholar.
+  * After PED, my team start rectifying and filtering the respective bugs into its respective severity immediately, thus mitigating the number of bugs in TrackAScholar for future releases.

 * Maintaining high code quality and standards
   * By following the large amount of abstraction possessed by AB3, we aim to minimise duplicability of code in TrackAScholar